 For extra added security and protection, pay by credit card.
 Not only can you get points, if something happens during the transaction process, but you can also always dispute it with your credit card company or have them handle any issues.
 It just gives you an extra layer of protection.
 However, never purchase a ring or diamond with the intentions of making monthly payments on it.
 It will just chew away at your bank account and hurt your ability to create wealth.

 Get Laser Inscription

 When diamonds are certified, some get laser inscribed.
-Not all diamonds are laser inscribed, however if you have the option to inscribe the diamond, then it may add an another level of protection by having a report number, or a unique phrase added to the girdle.
-Usually there is an added fee, and it is not fully permanent as it can be buffed out, but still it makes it that much harder to bait and switch a diamond later.
+Not all diamonds are laser inscribed, however, if you have the option to inscribe the diamond, then it may add another level of protection by having a report number, or a unique phrase added to the girdle.
+Usually there is an added fee, and it is not fully permanent as it can be buffed out, but still, it makes it that much harder to bait and switch a diamond later.